MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 #### Configure Anchors

-On the Configure Anchor
-Configure the anchor is a required step. by defauilt we use the id attribute for mapping.
+With the Configure Anchor, Configure the anchor is a required step. by default use the id attribute for mapping.

 ![](media/microsoft-identity-manager-2016-graph-b2b-scenario/9377ab7b760221517a431384689c8c76.png)

 #### Configure Connector Filter

-On the onfigure Connector Filter page, Allows you to filter out objects based on attribute filter.
-In this scenario for B2B we only want to bring in Users with the userType that equals Guest and not member.
+On the configure Connector Filter page, Allows you to filter out objects based on attribute filter.
+In this scenario for B2B, the goal is only to bring in Users with the userType that equals Guest and not member.

 ![](media/microsoft-identity-manager-2016-graph-b2b-scenario/d90691fce652ba41c7a98c9a863ee710.png)

 #### Configure Join and Projection Rules

-Configuring Join and Projection rules will be handled by sync rule thus we do not have to identify a join and projection on the connector itself.
+Configuring Join and Projection rules are handled by sync rule, it is not needed have to identify a join and projection on the connector itself.
 Leave default and click ok.

 ![](media/microsoft-identity-manager-2016-graph-b2b-scenario/34896440ae6ad404e824eb35d8629986.png)

 #### Configure Attribute Flow

-Like the join and projection we will not need to define the attribute flow here as it will be handle by the sync rule we create.
+Like the join and projection, is not needed to define the attribute flow, as it is handle by the sync rule that is to be create later.
 Leave default and click ok.

 ![](media/microsoft-identity-manager-2016-graph-b2b-scenario/b7cd0d294d4f361f0551bf2cb774d5f5.png)

 #### Configure Deprovision

 Configure deprovision allow you to delete the object if metaverse object is deleted.
-In this test we will make them disconnectors as we want to leave them in Azure also we are not exporting anything to azure as it is Import only.
+In this test, we make them disconnectors as the goal is to leave them in Azure also we are not exporting anything to azure as it is Import only.

 ![](media/microsoft-identity-manager-2016-graph-b2b-scenario/2394ad4d11546c6a5c69a6dad56fe6ca.png)

 #### Configure Extensions

-Configure Extentions on this managment agent is an option but not required as we are using a syncronization rule.
-If we decided to to a advance rule in the attribute flow earlier then this would be an option to define.
+Configure Extensions on this management agent is an option but not required as we are using a synchronization rule.
+If we decided to an advance rule in the attribute flow earlier, then this would be an option to define.

 ![](media/microsoft-identity-manager-2016-graph-b2b-scenario/74513d95b10f6ce47b7ac75fe7ab9889.png)

-## Creating MIM Service Syncronization Rules
+## Creating MIM Service Synchronization Rules

-in the steps below we will begin the mapping of B2B guest account and the attribute flow.
-Some asumptions are made here that you already have the Active Directory Mangement Agent Configured and the FIM MA configured to talk to the MIM Service and portal.
+in the steps below we begin the mapping of B2B guest account and the attribute flow.
+Some assumptions are made here that you already have the Active Directory Management Agent Configured and the FIM MA configured to talk to the MIM Service and portal.

 Before creating the sync rule, we need to create an attribute called userPrincipalName tied to the person object using the MV Designer.

-In the Synchronization client select Metaverse Designer
+In the Synchronization client, select Metaverse Designer

 ![](media/microsoft-identity-manager-2016-graph-b2b-scenario/db3c1d353168a09aaa68678d39ea4f09.png)